joelchan/notes/content/Q- What are powerful primitives for a user of a decentralized knowledge graph.md

 ![[Pasted image 20210916180319.png]]

 Backlinks are displayed by as a collapsible list.
-The backlinks do not just display the titles of the pages where a backlink is present: they also show breadcrumbs of context from what came before the relevant block. *see [[I- Search as a part of the primitive design]]*
+The backlinks do not just display the titles of the pages where a backlink is present: they also show breadcrumbs of context from what came before the relevant block. *see [[I- Search as a primitive design]]*

 While you are looking through backlinks, you can filter them down by including and excluding items, which are sorted by their frequency.